hollyhleal/code-quiz/README.md

 2. When the user clicks the "Start Quiz" button, they are brought to the first question of the quiz.
 3. The question and choices display on the page.
 4. When the user clicks any answer, it returns a message on if they were correct or incorrect in their choice.
+5. The questions iterate through until the user has completed all questions in the game.

 What I am working on:

 1. A timer to track the current game.
-2. The iteration of multiple questions in the quiz.
-3. Subtracting time from the clock when a user gets a question wrong.
+2. Subtracting time from the clock when a user gets a question wrong.
-4. The game conclusion when the timer reaches zero or the user has answered all questions.
+3. The game conclusion when the timer reaches zero or the user has answered all questions.
-5. Local storage to capture the initials and score of the player from the current game.
+4. Local storage to capture the initials and score of the player from the current game.

 ## Link: